rishikdev/MyNotesPlus/README.md

-# MyNotesPlus
-Support website for My Notes +
+This website is used to provide support for [My Notes](https://github.com/rishikdev/Xcode-Projects/tree/main/My%20Notes) application.